Argo Group International (NYSE:ARGO) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a report published on Wednesday morning.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a research note issued to investors on Monday morning.
+The brokerage issued a hold rating on the stock.

-Several institutional investors have recently added to or reduced their stakes in the business.
-Tower Research Capital LLC TRC lifted its holdings in shares of Argo Group International by 334.7% during the first quarter.
-Tower Research Capital LLC TRC now owns 926 shares of the company’s stock worth $27,000 after purchasing an additional 713 shares during the period.
-Spire Wealth Management lifted its holdings in Argo Group International by 50.0% in the first quarter.
-Spire Wealth Management now owns 1,680 shares of the company’s stock valued at $49,000 after acquiring an additional 560 shares during the period.
-Nisa Investment Advisors LLC lifted its holdings in Argo Group International by 148.0% in the first quarter.
-Nisa Investment Advisors LLC now owns 1,793 shares of the company’s stock valued at $53,000 after acquiring an additional 1,070 shares during the period.
-Ensign Peak Advisors Inc acquired a new position in Argo Group International in the third quarter valued at approximately $59,000.
-Finally, Citigroup Inc. lifted its holdings in Argo Group International by 34.5% in the first quarter.
-Citigroup Inc. now owns 3,976 shares of the company’s stock valued at $116,000 after acquiring an additional 1,019 shares during the period.
-Institutional investors and hedge funds own 89.92% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+Grace & White Inc. NY lifted its holdings in Argo Group International by 1.0% in the fourth quarter.
+Grace & White Inc. NY now owns 309,506 shares of the company’s stock valued at $8,001,000 after acquiring an additional 3,000 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in Argo Group International by 17.3% in the fourth quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 4,760 shares of the company’s stock valued at $123,000 after acquiring an additional 701 shares during the period.
+Cordatus Wealth Management LLC bought a new position in Argo Group International in the fourth quarter valued at about $792,000.
+Dynamic Technology Lab Private Ltd raised its stake in shares of Argo Group International by 32.0% in the first quarter.
+Dynamic Technology Lab Private Ltd now owns 7,010 shares of the company’s stock worth $289,000 after buying an additional 1,700 shares during the period.
+Finally, Evercore Wealth Management LLC bought a new position in shares of Argo Group International in the first quarter worth about $244,000.
+Institutional investors own 89.92% of the company’s stock.

 Argo Group International Holdings, Ltd. underwrites specialty insurance and reinsurance products in the property and casualty markets.
 The company operates in two segments, U.S. Operations and International Operations.
 It offers primary and excess specialty casualty, general liability, commercial multi-peril, and workers compensation, as well as product, environmental, and auto liability insurance products; management liability, transaction liability, and errors and omissions liability insurance; primary and excess property, inland marine, and auto physical damage insurance; and surety, animal mortality, and ocean marine insurance products.